raj23manj/springBoot/jokesapp/README.md

       * the actuator on the zuul, on hitting the get routes url, it hits the eureka server and gets a json payload of the routes, this has the details of the routes managed by Zuul

+      * if any of the client service is down, eureka will not retunr any routes for that service

       * Zuul has 3 mechanisms to route to the services
         * 1) if any routes are not configured  explicitly, then it uses the service discovery to resovle the incoming requests